silent181/scrollable/README.md

 # scrollable

-make element scrollable with custom scrollbar
+A React component to make element scrollable with custom scrollbar

 ## usage